newyankeecodeshop/GAJavaScript/README.markdown

 If you look in "GAScriptMethodSignatures.h", you'll see an object that defines a set of selectors for commonly-used JavaScript functions and DOM interfaces.
 If you include this header in your source that uses script objects, you can invoke these functions directly.
 For example, say you have a GAScriptObject instance that represents the HTML "document" object:

-	// Get the "document" object from the script engine id document = [scriptEngine documentObject];
+	// Get the "document" object from the UIWebView id document = [myWebView documentJS];

 	// Get a GAScriptObject that represents the DOM element with id="myelement" id myElement = [document getElementById:@"myelement"];